qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/working-with-a-github-repo.md

-* If you have extra time, enable [Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) for archiving and generating DOIs for your repo!
+* If you have extra time, enable [Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) for archiving and generating DOIs for your repository!
 * If you still have more time, set up a [citation file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) for your repository, listing all members of your group.